Setting up a friends group

 All churches need friends, and they are out there ready to be made.

 Part of the toolkit is a unique template constitution for groups with an income of less than £5000.
-Approved by the Charity Commission, HMRC and the Heritage Lottery Fund, it is a great way to formalise your small group.
+Approved by the Charity Commission, HMRC and the National Lottery Heritage Fund, it is a great way to formalise your small group.

 There are now other sources of advice on setting up a Friends group including the following: